Updated May 23, 2023

 In the above snapshot, we see that those packages are already installed.

-2. Now, add Docker repository using below command.
+2. Now, add the Docker repository using the below command.

 $sudo yum-config-manager \